lycheeverse/lychee/benches/README.md

 # Benchmarks

-Testing critical section of lychee for performance.
+Testing critical sections of lychee for performance.
 Run with

 ```